The Versatile Manager — Strategies to Manage Up, Down, and Laterally

 - May seek to “dethrone” and builds political capital towards that end.

-Do you exhibit any of this behavior in your work relationships?
-What do you think is the driving force behind how you treat a report, peer, or superior?
+Do your work relationships reflect that of personal and family relationships?
+What is the driving force behind how you treat a report, peer, or superior?
 Could you infer any correlations between these relationships and the same in other arenas of life and social circles?
-Are they the same or different?
-If they’re different, why?

 Directional Managerial Strategies

-Those around you will also be employing their own managerial styles.
+Many factors will inform our approach to relationship management.
+Those around you will be pursuing separate goals and employing their own managerial styles.
 Consider how you may react in a circumstance in which your manager, peers, or direct reports are aggressive or one in which they are absent.
-Use these empathetic exercises to inform your strategic approach to everyday and uniquely challenging situations.
-Remember that it will take time to develop the response you choose, versus exhibit the reaction that has always been.
-Take more of a pass/fail approach to each circumstance instead of overanalyzing every interaction.

 The Difference Between Strategy and Style